False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading

 The primary purpose of the simulations reported above was to answer two questions.
 First, we wanted to determine the rate of false positive results obtained when four dependent eye-tracking measures are tested for the effect of an experimental manipulation and when no correction for multiple comparisons is applied.
 Second, we wanted to determine to what extent two alternative decision criteria are effective at keeping false positives under control while preserving as much statistical power as possible.

-Our results are quite clear: Declaring effects reliable when only one out of four dependent measures shows an effect with $p\leq0.05$ is clearly anticonservative, i.e. the chance that such effects emerge even if there is no true effect it unacceptably high.
-A failure to address the issue of multiple testing may therefore considerably compromise the replicability of a result, and researchers and reviewers should be aware of this problem.
+Our results are quite clear: When four dependent eye-tracking measures are tested without correction for multiple comparisons, the rate of false positive results is unacceptably high (14.8\%).
+A failure to address multiple comparisons may therefore considerably compromise the replicability of a result, and researchers and reviewers should be aware of this problem.

 Both alternative decision criteria were slightly too conservative but kept the rate of false positives close to the conventionally accepted 5\%.
 However, the Bonferroni correction preserved more statistical power and is therefore preferred.
 In the following, we will discuss the alternative decision criteria in more detail.